-- Your instructional department will evaluate your transfer credits to determine whether they meet department requirements for graduation. - The department chair or dean of your program area will determine whether your transfer credits fall within acceptable time limits. - We will accept credits you've earned in any Colorado state system community college, or any local district community/junior college which is in compliance with the State Board Policy on degree standards, as meeting degree or certificate requirements in comparable or equivalent programs at PCC. - The registrar will determine if PCC can accept credits from qualified degree granting institutions.
-In most cases, these will be 100 and 200 level courses.
-If you wish to transfer 300 or 400 level credits to PCC, the records coordinator, your department chair, and/or dean will decide how PCC will apply those credits. - If you are eligible for Veterans educational benefits, you must submit official transcripts from all colleges and universities previously attended or your benefits could be interrupted. - If we accept your transfer credits, we will post them to your academic record (transcript) after you enroll at PCC.
-You may review your results online by logging onto myPCC Portal account. - The evaluation of previous college work must be completed prior to filing an Application for Graduation.
-You may appeal a transfer evaluation by contacting the Records Office. - If you do not enroll in classes, PCC will only hold your transcripts for one year. - Transfer credits will be awarded as governed by the Colorado Department of Higher Education and State Board policies and System President Procedures. - If you change your degree or major, you may contact the records office for a re-evaluation of your transcripts.
+- We accept a maximum of 80 percent of the semester credits required for a degree, 75 percent for a certificate. - PCC will only evaluate credit for transfer on courses with a grade earned of C, P, S, or better. - You must earn at least 15 graded semester credits at PCC in your program area to receive a degree.
+They cannot include transfer credits or credits earned for prior learning. - Your instructional department will evaluate your transfer credits to determine whether they meet department requirements for graduation. - Please note that some courses that are more than 10 years old may not be transferable.
+The department chair or dean of your program area will determine whether your transfer credits fall within acceptable time limits.
+Older credits may be evaluated by the appropriate department chair or dean and their decision will be final - We will accept credits you've earned in any Colorado state system community college, or any local district community/junior college which is in compliance with the State Board Policy on degree standards, as meeting degree or certificate requirements in comparable or equivalent programs at PCC. - The registrar will determine if PCC can accept credits from qualified degree-granting institutions.
+In most cases, these will be 100- and 200-level courses.
+If you wish to transfer 300- or 400-level credits to PCC, the records coordinator, your department chair and/or dean will decide how PCC will apply those credits. - If you are eligible for veterans' educational benefits, you must submit official transcripts from all colleges and universities previously attended or your benefits could be interrupted. - If we accept your transfer credits, we will post them to your academic record (transcript) after you enroll at PCC.
+You may review your results online by logging on to your myPCC Portal account. - The evaluation of previous college work must be completed prior to filing an Application for Graduation.
+You may appeal a transfer evaluation by contacting the Records Office. - If you do not enroll in classes, PCC will only hold your transcripts for one year. - Transfer credits will be awarded as governed by the Colorado Department of Higher Education and State Board policies and System President Procedures. - If you change your degree or major, you must contact the records office for a re-evaluation of your transcripts.